idoshahar96-sudo/COVID_NLP_Advanced_DL_Project/README.md

 # Advanced Topics in DL - Project - Sentiment Analysis of COVID-19 Tweets using Fine-Tuned NLP Models
 This project applies advanced deep learning techniques for sentiment analysis of COVID-19 tweets.
 It has been a major part of a course we took - "Advanced Topics in Deep Learning" at TAU's faculty of engineering (2025), during the 3rd year of our studies.
 As a group of 2, we fine-tuned two pre-trained HuggingFace transformer models (BERTweet and RoBERTa variants) for sentiment analysis on the COVID-19 Twitter Sentiment Dataset from Kaggle.
 Building on these, we explored model compression techniques (pruning, quantization, and knowledge distillation) to evaluate the trade-off between efficiency and performance, under a strict compute budget.

-The fine-tuning stage included:
+The first, fine-tuning stage included:
 - *Preprocessing: tweet cleaning, tokenization and more.*
 - *Data splitting - training & validation*.
 - *Transfer Learning of pre-trained HuggingFace Transformers*.
 - *Hyperparameter Tuning with [Optuna](https://optuna.org/)*.
 - *Experiment Tracking with [Weights & Biases (W & B)](https://wandb.ai/) API*.

-Afterwards, in the Model Compression stage:
-We applied three complementary compression techniques:
+Afterwards, the second, model compression stage included three complementary post-training techniques:

-Pruning: structured pruning of attention and dense layers.
+-**Pruning**: structured pruning of attention and dense layers.

--Quantization-: dynamic post-training quantization to reduce model size and accelerate inference.
+-**Quantization**: dynamic post-training quantization to reduce model size and accelerate inference.

-Knowledge Distillation: training smaller student models (e.g., arampacha/roberta-tiny) with guidance from fine-tuned teachers (BERTweet, RoBERTa).
+-**Knowledge Distillation**: training smaller student models (e.g., HunggingFace's arampacha/roberta-tiny) with guidance from fine-tuned teachers (BERTweet, RoBERTa).

 3. Evaluation